Museo Nacional de Culturas Populares

 Designed by Diego Rivera to house his collection of pre-Hispanic art, this museum is a templelike structure of volcanic stone.
 The ‘House of Anáhuac’ (Aztec name for the Valle de México) also contains one of Rivera’s studios and some of his work, including a study for Man at the Crossroads, the mural commissioned by the Rockefeller Center in 1934.

-To get to Anahuacalli, take the Tren Ligero (from metro Tasqueña) to the Xotepingo station.
+Or take the tren ligero (light rail) from metro Tasqueña to the Xotepingo station.
 Exit on the west side and walk 200m to División del Norte; cross and continue 600m along Calle Museo.